kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 - ConsistentHashing
 ### Detail Analysis of each component in architecture
 #### VIP/virtual IP
-- refers to the symbolic hostname (for example myWebService.domain.com) that resolves to a load balancer system.
+- **refers to the symbolic hostname** (for example myWebService.domain.com) that resolves to a load balancer system.
 #### LB/Load Balancer
 - All requests coming from our clients will go through a load balancer first.
-This will ensure requests are equally distributed among requests processing servers.
+This will **ensure requests are equally distributed among processing servers**.
 #### API gateway
 - An API management tool that sits between a client and a collection of backend services, acts as a reverse proxy to accept all, aggregate the various services required to fulfill them, and return the appropriate result, in a microservices architecture, in which case a single request could require calls to dozens of distinct applications.
 ####  Service - Storage as well as API/Schema design